cisagov/tpt-reports/README.md

   -l --log-level=LEVEL              If specified, then the log level will be set to
                                     the specified value.
-Valid values are "debug", "info", "warning", "error", and "critical". [default: info]
+Valid values are "debug", "info", "warning", "error", and "critical". [default: info] --output-dir=OUTPUT_DIRECTORY     The directory where the final PDF reports should be saved. [default: ~/]

 Arguments:
   ASSESSMENT_ID                     The assessment identifier.
   ELECTION_NAME                     The name of the election being reported on.
   DOMAIN_TESTED                     The email domain used in the testing.
   JSON_FILE_PATH                    Path to the JSON file to act as a data source.
-  OUTPUT_DIRECTORY                  The directory where the final PDF
-                                    reports should be saved.
 ```

 ## Contributing ##